The Reinvention of Company Culture

 Everyone in your company is different.
 Some are introverts and may prefer telling you things through email, surveys or messaging; others will be extroverts and like expressing their opinions in person or in group meetings.
 Having multiple feedback streams will enable you to get the most information possible so you can get a full picture of how people are feeling and what you can do to improve that.

-Listening sessions are also a great way of getting people’s opinions and suggestions for improvement.
-Why not add 20 minutes into your next team meeting to ask what could be improved to make their time with the company better?
+Listening sessions are also a great way to get people’s opinions and suggestions for improvement.
+Why not add 20 minutes to your next team meeting to ask what could be improved to make their time with the company better?

 Act on the feedback